adrianosingolani/jamaica7/README.md

 # mern_boilerplate
-A boilerplate for MERN apps
+A boilerplate for MERN web apps